- By-laws of the Board of Trustees

 8. Alcoholic drinks and containers for alcohol are not permitted in the library.
 Drinking alcohol is not permitted on Library property, under Town of Kingston General By-Laws Ch.6 art.2.

 9. Cell phone ringers should be turned off inside the Library.
 Extended cell phone conversations may be disruptive to other library users.
 Cell phone conversations should be brief and quiet.
-Longer calls should be taken in the courtyard, meeting room, or outside.
+Longer calls should be taken in the courtyard or outside.
 See the Kingston Public Library policy on Conversations and Cell Phone Use in the Library

 10. All bicycles must be left in the racks provided.